John Stamos Worried About Losing ‘Full House’ Money Amid Lori Loughlin Scandal, Per ‘Radar’

 According to Radar Online, John Stamos is worried that he is going to miss out on millions of dollars worth of royalties from the re-runs of Full House that play on multiple networks around the globe amid backlash of the scandal.

-The show, which has since been rebooted as Fuller House for Netflix, is a fan favorite and is often shown on networks such as Nick At Nite, TBS, and Hallmark, and streams on Hulu.
+The show, which has since been rebooted as Fuller House for Netflix, is a fan favorite and is often shown on networks such as Nick At Nite, TBS, and Hallmark, as well as streamed on Hulu.

-Now the stars of the show, like John Stamos, Bog Saget, and Jodie Sweetin are worried about their paychecks being slashed due to Lori Loughlin’s bad judgement.
+Now the stars of the show, like John Stamos, Bob Saget, and Jodie Sweetin are worried about their paychecks being slashed due to Lori Loughlin’s bad judgment.

 “[They] fear they are going to lose millions in lost royalties as the TV stations decide what to do with Fuller House following the college application scandal surrounding Lori,” an insider revealed.